-Package implementers and format designers shall not create content types with parameters for the package-specific parts defined in this Open Packaging specification and shall treat the presence of parameters in these content types as an error.
+Package implementers and format designers shall not create media types with parameters for the package-specific parts defined in this Open Packaging specification and shall treat the presence of parameters in these media types as an error.
 [M1.22]

 The relationship types available for use in a package are listed in Table E–3, Package-wide relationship types.